Migrate an application to Azure App Service and SQL Database

-After the repository is cloned to the developer machine, they open the Solution file for the app.
-The web app and wcf service each have separate project within the file.
+They open the solution file for the application.
+The web app and the WCF service have separate projects within the file.

 Step 5: Configure connection strings

-Contoso admins need to make sure the web apps and database can all communicate.
+The Contoso admins make sure that the web apps and database can communicate with each other.
 To do this, they configure connection strings in the code and in the web apps.

-The connection string is pulled from the SmartHotel-Registration database, and should be updated with the correct credentials.
+They pull the connection string from the SmartHotel-Registration database and then update it with the correct credentials.

-The client section of the web.config file for the SmartHotel.Registration.Web should be changed to point to the new location of the WCF service.
-This is the URL of the WCF web app hosting the service endpoint.
+SmartHotel.Registration.Webto point to the new location of the WCF service.
+This is the URL of the WCF web app that hosts the service endpoint.

 Step 6: Set up build and release pipelines in Azure DevOps

-Contoso admins now configure Azure DevOps to perform build and release process.
+The Contoso admins now configure Azure DevOps to perform the build and release process.

 In Azure DevOps, they select Build and release > New pipeline.

-They select Azure Repos Git and the relevant repo.
+They select Azure Repos Git and, in the Repository drop-down list, they select the relevant repo.

-- The two zip files are the packages that contain the apps.
+- The two .zip files are the packages that contain the applications.

-- These files are used in the release pipeline for deployment to Azure App Service.
+- These .zip files are used in the release pipeline for deployment to Azure App Service.

 They select the deployment template for Azure App Service.

-They name the release pipeline ContosoSmartHotel360Refactor, and specify the name of the WCF web app (SHWCF-EUS2) for the Stage name.
+They name the release pipeline ContosoSmartHotel360Refactor and, in the Stage name box, specify SHWCF-EUS2 as the name of the WCF web app.

 Under the stages, they select 1 job, 1 task to configure deployment of the WCF service.

-They verify the subscription is selected and authorized, and select the App service name.
+They verify that the subscription is selected and authorized, and then they select the app service name.

-On the pipeline > Artifacts, they select + Add an artifact, and select to build with the ContosoSmarthotel360Refactor pipeline.
+On the pipeline > Artifacts, they select + Add an artifact, then select to build with the ContosoSmarthotel360Refactor pipeline.

-The continuous deployment trigger should be set to Enabled.
+They set the continuous deployment trigger to Enabled.

-Now, they move back to the Stage 1 job, I tasks, and select Deploy Azure App Service.
+The admins go back to the stage 1 job, 1 task and then select Deploy Azure App Service.

-In Select a file or folder, they locate the SmartHotel.Registration.Wcf.zip file that was creating during the build, and select Save.
+In Select a file or folder, they expand the drop folder, select the SmartHotel.Registration.Wcf.zip file that was created during the build, and then select Save.

-They move back to Build, and select Triggers > Enable continuous integration.
-This enables the pipeline so that when changes are committed to the code, and full build and release occurs.
+They go back to Build, select Triggers, and then select the Enable continuous integration check box.
+This action enables the pipeline so that when changes are committed to the code, the full build and release occur.

-They select Save & Queue to run the full pipeline.
-A new build is triggered that in turn creates the first release of the app to the Azure App Service.
+They select Save & queue to run the full pipeline.
+A new build is triggered, which in turn creates the first release of the application to the Azure App Service.

 Contoso admins can follow the build and release pipeline process from Azure DevOps.
-After the build completes, the release will start.
+After the build finishes, the release starts.

-After the pipeline finishes, both sites have been deployed and the app is up and running online.
+After the pipeline finishes, both sites have been deployed, and the application is up and running online.

 Clean up after migration

-- Remove the on-premises VMs from the vCenter inventory.
+- They remove the on-premises VMs from the vCenter inventory.

-- Remove the VMs from local backup jobs.
+- They remove the VMs from the local backup jobs.

-- Update internal documentation to show the new locations for the SmartHotel360 app.
-Show the database as running in Azure SQL database, and the front end as running in two web apps.
+- They update their internal documentation to show the new locations for the SmartHotel360 application.
+The documentation shows the database as running in Azure SQL Database and the front end as running in two web apps.

-- Review any resources that interact with the decommissioned VMs, and update any relevant settings or documentation to reflect the new configuration.
+- They review any resources that interact with the decommissioned VMs, and they update any relevant settings or documentation to reflect the new configuration.

 Review the deployment

-With the migrated resources in Azure, Contoso needs to fully operationalize and secure their new infrastructure.
+With the resources now migrated to Azure, Contoso needs to fully operationalize and help secure their new infrastructure.

-- In particular, Contoso should update the web apps to use SSL with certificates.
+- In particular, Contoso updates the web apps to use SSL with certificates.

-- Contoso needs to review backup requirements for the Azure SQL Database.
+- The Contoso team reviews the backup requirements for the Azure SQL Database.
 Learn more.

-- Contoso also needs to learn about managing SQL Database backups and restores.
+- They also learn about managing SQL Database backups and restores.
 Learn more about automatic backups.

-- Contoso should consider implementing failover groups to provide regional failover for the database.
+- They consider implementing failover groups to provide regional failover for the database.
 Learn more.

 Licensing and cost optimization

-- After all resources are deployed, Contoso should assign Azure tags based on their infrastructure planning.
+- After all resources are deployed, Contoso assigns Azure tags based on their infrastructure planning.

 - All licensing is built into the cost of the PaaS services that Contoso is consuming.
-This will be deducted from the EA.
+This cost is deducted from the Enterprise Agreement.

-In this article, Contoso refactored the SmartHotel360 app in Azure by migrating the app front-end VM to two Azure App Service web apps.
-The app database was migrated to an Azure SQL database.
+In this article, Contoso refactored the SmartHotel360 application in Azure by migrating the application front-end VM to two Azure App Service web apps.

+The application database was migrated to Azure SQL Database.